 5) Unemployment.
 Mega Corporations bribed Congress to pass various International Trade Agreements that siphoned thousands upon thousands of manufacturing jobs out of America.
 These companies then conveniently shipped these jobs overseas in order to pad their bottom line using cheap labor, which could have been found in the US if inflation created by the Fed did not cause costs to skyrocket.

 6) Police State.
-In order to keep the Fed and Big Business in control of the USG, a Police State has been enforced to keep the sheeple docile.
+In order to keep the Fed and Big Business in control of the USG, a Police State has been erected to keep the sheeple docile.
 It has become so bad that the People’s Representatives even vote against the will of the people they supposedly represent, not feigning so much as a modicum of care for the wishes of their constituents.
 Said disposition has firmly trickled down to cops who have turned savagely wild on those they have sworn to protect and serve.

 So how come the American people keep voting back in office all these so-called Representatives of the People?
 Maybe the American people are not to blame.
 Maybe the computers tallying the votes are rigged.

 There are two noteworthy aftermaths.